 Trading Options vs Stocks

-What are the Differences between Options and Stocks?
+What are the Differences Between Options vs Stock Trading?

 When you have fundamental knowledge about options and stocks, you will know their differences, benefits, and disadvantages to decide the type of trading that fits your investment style the best.

 What Are Options?